Houston's Line of

 Entered the Fire Department: September 1929

-Assignment: Pipe and Ladderman-Fire House No. 17
+Pipe and Ladderman-Fire House No.

 Buried: Rosewood Cemetery, Section 20, Plot 90, Space 2

-The day of his accident, Esker was assigned to Fire House 17
+The day of his accident, Esker was asked by a friend to work his shift.

 Charles Roland Rusk